Monday 22nd June 2026

 Our Board of Judges will be announced soon, bringing together individuals with cross-party political experience alongside professionals with industry and journalism expertise.

-When will the shortlisted and winners be announced?
+When will the winners be announced?

 What is the entry criteria for the Awards?